 AURO sends many parcels to its sales partners every day.
 Since the logistic industry is a significant CO2 polluter, the parcel shipper DPD takes over the responsibility and delivers all parcels in a climate-neutral way.
 On the “Insetting” side, DPD reduces the CO2 emissions through internal measures.
 Unavoidable emissions are balanced by external projects on the “Offsetting” side.
 The transparency of these projects is ensured.

-Since 2012 AURO has been purchasing ecological energy from the MVV Energie AG (certified by TÜV SÜD).
+Since 2012 AURO has been purchasing ecological energy.
 Supported by the solar panels on the company roof, AURO works only with energy from renewable sources.

 Water thinnable products could freeze, which generally destroys the emulsion.
 Unfortunately, such products cannot be used any more.